 One of the most fascinating phenomena in American history is the process by which immigrants (and others) become Americans, the process commonly known as "assimilation."
 Equally fascinating are the various ways writers in America imagine that process.
 In this seminar, we will survey American literature – from the seventeenth to the early twentieth century – with an eye to the way the stories writers tell about themselves inscribe versions of the process of assimilation.
 Some of the authors we will discuss: Mary Rowlandson, Benjamin Franklin, Alexis de Tocqueville, Ralph Waldo Emerson, Walt Whitman, Frederick Douglass, Abraham Cahan, W.E.B.
 Du Bois, Mary Antin. (cannot be taken if 940 has been)

-792 - Life Writing - Dr. Ilana Blumberg
+792 - Life Writing - Prof. Ilana Blumberg

 This course will focus on ways that the genre of autobiography has been transformed and newly conceived in the last few decades to include forms such as correspondences, graphic novels, autofiction, and variations of all kinds of memoir.
-The course requires of students an interest in how human beings narrate their own experience, how we create ourselves in part through the narratives we work to construct in the midst of our own living.
+This course requires of students an interest in how human beings narrate their own experience, how we create ourselves in part through the narratives we work to construct in the midst of our own living.

 In this course, we will look at early as well as contemporary examples of autobiography, seeking to define the aims of the genre at different moments in its development.
 We will consider autobiography alongside other forms of life writing.
 We will also take up questions of the boundaries between fiction and fact as well as the social values of autobiography and testimonial writing.